The CDE Staff

 Assistant Artistic Director and Education Outreach Director

 Howard Paley is a seasoned marketing and fundraising executive with more than thirty-five years of experience serving non-profit organizations throughout the United States.
-He is a founding board member and the general manager of Phoenix Opera Company and the Southwest Vocal Competition.
-Howard is also a prolific western landscape photographer with over two-hundred works displayed in VA Hospitals and medical centers throughout the southwest and in the homes and offices of many private collectors around the world.
-Exhibitions of selected works from his two published photography journals were showcased at the Arizona Sonoran Desert Museum, Jewish Community Center and Mayor’s Gallery in Tucson, Arizona.
-This New York transplant attended the University of Arizona and received a Bachelor of Science in Agriculture in 1978.
+Howard is a founding board member and general manager of Phoenix Opera Company and the Southwest Vocal Competition.
+He is also a prolific western landscape photographer with over two-hundred works displayed in VA Hospitals and medical centers throughout the southwest and in the homes and offices of many private collectors.
+This New York transplant attended Hofstra University and graduated from the University of Arizona with a Bachelor of Science in Agriculture in 1978.

 Production Manager & Master Electrician

 Daniel has been working with Center Dance Ensemble since 2010.
 He comes to the company with many hats on.
 Daniel also works throughout the valley as a freelance lighting designer and stage manager.
 Currently he is the resident Lighting Designer & Master Electrician at Phoenix Theatre, as well as the Resident Production Stage Manager & Designer for Scorpius Dance Theatre.
 Daniel also teaches Dance Production at Glendale Community College where he designs and manages for the VERVE Dance Company.
 Daniel has worked for Conder Dance, Dulce Dance Co, EPIK Dance, AZ School of Classical Ballet, Bender Performing Arts and Metro Arts High School.
 Daniel is thrilled to continue another season with Center Dance working not only as the master electrician, but also now as the Production Manager. www.davissonentertainment.com